 By participation in a Mass so ornamented and elevating, the Christendom student is able to experience Catholic culture at its best.

-The Christendom Players, a student group of amateur actors and actresses, who are led by Literature Professor Dr. Patrick Keats, stages two productions for the entertainment of the College and the wider community each year.
+The Christendom Players, a student group of amateur actors and actresses, stages two productions for the entertainment of the College and the wider community each year.
 Traditionally, they perform a play in the fall semester and a musical in the spring semester.
 Past productions have included Shakespeare’s A Midsummer Night’s Dream, Oscar Wilde’s The Importance of Being Earnest and Lady Windermere’s Fan, G.B.
 Shaw’s St. Joan and Pygmalion, the Broadway Musical Hello Dolly!, the suspenseful Witness for the Prosecution, and the amusing Here Comes Mr. Jordan.

 Christendom students are very musically talented, and as such, the College is always happy to provide a forum for them to express their God-given talents at venues such as: